putzio/NUVE/README.md

 Our task was to model a small scale system of the NUVE Project.
-## It included two servomotors connected to each other:
+## The project included a Beckhoff PLC and two servomotors connected to each other:

 -One was controlled by it's torque, which could simulate the vehicle wheel